top of page

-She studied Painting in Minnetonka Center for the Arts (MN) and Introduction to Illustration in Minneapolis College of Art and Design(MCAD) (MN), after obtaining a Degree in Graphic Design and a Master degree in Strategic Communication in Santiago, Chile.
+She studied Painting in Minnetonka Center for the Arts and Introduction to Illustration in Minneapolis College of Art and Design MN, Minnesota.

 In 2016, she worked as a Museum Educator at a multidisciplinary contemporary art museum, The Walker Art Center(MN), participating in exhibitions, such as Merce Cunningham and Katrina Fritsch.
-Combining painting with education, she has contributed with knowledge in Latin America culture and bilingual proficiency to the art community has been her main focus.
+Combining painting with education, she has contributed with knowledge in Latin American culture and bilingual proficiency.
+Diversity and inclusion in the art community has been her main focus.